2019 Agenda

 Tagging expertise – is it worth the effort?, Managing Director, Intranet Focus Ltd, UK

-Content modelling - new roles for taxonomists, Chief Knowledge Architect & Founder, KAPS Group, LLC, USA
+Content modelling - new roles for taxonomists, Chief Knowledge Architect & Founder, KAPS Group

 15.30